saltstack-formulas/zookeeper-formula/README.rst

 .. _`Glob targeting`: https://docs.saltstack.com/en/latest/topics/targeting/globbing.html#globbing
 .. _`Compound matcher`: https://docs.saltstack.com/en/latest/topics/targeting/compound.html

-``nodes``
+``clusters``
 ~~~~~~~~~~~~~~~~~~~~

-If you want to provide your own list of zookeeper nodes you can use ``nodes`` parameter.
-In this
+In case you need several separate Zookeeper clusters you can use ``zookeeper:clusters`` parameter
+where you can specify a node list for each of your cluster with the ``nodes`` parameter.
-case targeting method will not be used.
+In this case targeting method will not be used.

 As a node identifier you can use hostname, IP address, fqdn, minion id.
 You cannot use an IP address of the proxy server which redirects requests to the zookeeper node.
 You can use hostname of the proxy server which redirects requests to the zookeeper node only if
 zookeeper node has the same hostname as the proxy does.
+You cannot use the same minion for two different clusters.

 **Examples**: